 On the way back from watching brolgas we were driving at around 80 km/hour.
 Suddenly, a small wild black piglet ran across our way.
 Wild pigs are not unusual in this area.

-We press the brakes, which was a reasonable solution, because it turned out that on both sides of the road there are dozens of little wallabies.
+We press the brakes, which was a reasonable solution because it turned out that on both sides of the road there are dozens of little wallabies.

 We call them suicidal because they love to stand on the side of the road.
 They often decide to cross it at the last moment just in front of the speeding car.
-Often they escape just a few centimeters from the wheels.
+Often they escape just a few centimetres from the wheels.